snastase/snastase.github.io/_pages/talks.md

 ---
 ## Invited talks

+**Nastase, S. A.** (2026, April). *Unifying the structures of language in a neural population code*.
+Invited talk at the Chen Institute symposium on Neuroscience and AI in Sensation and Motivation, Los Angeles, CA. [`slides`](https://docs.google.com/presentation/d/1Ys254cuP5eWXMWKqakuBv_a1f3Y5cO3XD716KSeFrIE/edit?usp=sharing)

 **Nastase, S. A.** (2026, February). *Unifying the structures of language in a neural population code*.
 Invited talk at the Brain Research Institute at the University of California, Los Angeles, CA. [`slides`](https://docs.google.com/presentation/d/1YpgfQU_efzbyA4_oMcNyc6iZWv3286UW-C8XEedRkj0/edit?usp=sharing)

 **Nastase, S. A.** (2026, February). *Unifying the structures of language in a neural population code*.
 Invited talk in the Otolaryngology and Hearing & Communication Neuroscience Seminar Series at the University of Southern California, Los Angeles, CA. [`slides`](https://docs.google.com/presentation/d/18DbJhMBqUoCwoTtTbVrHynthG2BXfsDN-rRnmm_OGBc/edit?usp=sharing)